 Elevated construction details help too.
 Raising electrical outlets and placing mechanical systems higher prevents flood damage.
 These practical considerations blend into coastal design when planned from the beginning.

-Coastal kitchen design costs vary widely based on material choices and project scope.
+Coastal kitchen costs vary widely based on scope.
+The biggest variable isn't whether you go coastal, it's whether you keep the existing layout or move plumbing, change the footprint, and add hurricane impact windows.
 Here's what we typically see in Palm Beach County:

 Coastal kitchens in South Florida face unique challenges beyond typical design concerns.
 Our climate, building codes, and lifestyle demands all influence successful coastal design.